How Satellite Internet Works

 In a single word: fast.
 For Skycasters’ end-users, communication on a satellite connection is no different than one that is land-based, even though a round trip transmission to a satellite in space must travel 90,000 miles.
 Skycasters is able to do this by using the latest technology and by not oversubscribing its network, like other Internet Service Providers (ISPs) do.

 The Skycasters satellite network is independent of local infrastructure, which can fail because of natural and man-made disasters.

 With bandwidth on three premier geostationary satellites--AMC-1, G-28 and T11N—Skycasters offers fast satellite Internet service virtually everywhere in the western hemisphere using VPNs (Virtual Private Networks) and Private IP networks at encryption levels that satisfy even the most-security conscious federal agencies.

-And while other companies try to sell consumer-grade equipment to commercial users, all Skycasters equipment is business-grade.
+And while other companies try to sell consumer-grade equipment to commercial users, all Skycasters internet satellite equipment is business-grade.
 From the multiple uplink antennas at our Akron, Ohio NOC to the modems and VSAT dishes at customer locations, every component in the Skycasters network is made for business use.